Feyerabend/ABC80/BEFORE.md

 The Datapoint 2200 was very popular, and had a relatively long life.
-It also changed its internals over time, where the driving CPU in TTL was soon replaced by only one chip.
+It also changed its internals over time, where the driving CPU in TTL was eventually replaced by only one chip.
 On the other hand it could only reach a limited set of customers, as it was leased and not sold at the start, exactly as IBM's products were at the time from which the marketing model was copied.

 A renewed interest in the 1201 design came up as Seiko found interest for a scientific calculator.
 An improved design turned into Intel 8008, a microprocessor that could claim to have started the microprocessor/ microcomputer revolution.
-But also the lineage to its processors for ordinary PCs of today in x86.[^xintel] *This is one of the strains from the stream.* The fact that the core of instruction set, or the use of little endian kept making progress for decades to come, was the demarkation of a strong hold.
+But also the lineage to its processors for ordinary PCs of today in x86.[^xintel]
+*This is one of the strains from the stream.* The fact that the core of instruction set, or the use of little endian kept making progress for decades to come, was the demarkation of a strong hold.
 A physical habit,